How to Make Sourdough Bread Starter: Your Ultimate Guide

 How often should I feed my sourdough starter?

-Who should try making a sourdough starter?
+Who should make a sourdough starter?

 What are the future trends in sourdough baking?